A binary search tree in Kotlin pt. 2: Generic node

 In this part, we'll start working a little bit with binary tree algorithms.
 More

-function from part 1.
+specifically, we'll complete the contains function from part 1.
 All of the

 algorithms I implement in this series are based on